4 Ways We Are Serious About Infection Control

 Below are just a few of the ways Cumberland Surgical Arts works to keep you safe during your surgical procedure.

 The CDC division of oral health has a lot to say about routine hand washing.
 It is the most basic, yet most effective, practice in infection control when practiced at the right time in the right way.
 When visiting your provider, it’s important to see them wash their hands before putting gloves on for your examination or procedure and after removing their gloves.
-At our office, in addition to soap and water we also provide an alcohol hand rub station outside of our procedure room to reduce bacteria on hands.
+At our office, in addition to soap and water, we also provide an alcohol hand rub station outside of our procedure room to reduce bacteria on hands.
 Our staff is trained on proper hand hygiene technique regularly.
 At Cumberland Surgical Arts, we take hand hygiene seriously and make it a part of our routine for every patient.

 “Standard precautions” is a concept that has been used for decades to cover what every healthcare practice should be doing as part of their day-to-day operations.
 Specifically, standard precautions include hand washing, using personal protective equipment like gloves, masks, and eyewear, and safely handling patient-care tools.
 All of these small efforts add up to prevent disease transmission – and at Cumberland Surgical Arts we treat these small tasks with the care and attention they deserve.
 Each effort alone, or added up, affects your overall safety.

 “CDC considers engineering controls to be the healthcare professional’s primary means of preventing or reducing exposure to blood and body fluids.”
 Engineering controls really mean using technology to reduce the chance of patient injury and disease transmission versus relying solely on the providers’ skills.
-Examples of engineering controls would be automatic instrument cleaners or using instrument containers to minimize the providers and assistants’ direct contact with contaminated instruments.
+Examples of engineering controls would be automatic instrument cleaners or using instrument containers to minimize the providers' and assistants’ direct contact with contaminated instruments.
 We rely on technologies wherever possible to help us in our mission to keep disease and infection out of the procedure rooms and far away from you.

 We work under a comprehensive infection control program that not only directs our staff’s practices, but all the tasks related to your experience.
 From the steps our janitorial staff takes to ensure a clean facility to the regular monitoring of our water supply used in your care, every procedure performed has been carefully scrutinized to limit the risk of infection.
 An infection-control program is a must-have for several reasons.
 First, outlining the procedures helps the providers identify opportunities within their processes to reduce the risk of infection.
 Second, the plan can act as a guide for new staff to understand best safety practices.
 Third, and most importantly, patients are better protected when an infection-control program is in place.